-In the 2002 John Bruce case (see question 17), the supplier argued that its price restriction was pro-competitive because it facilitated serious competition for the incumbent market leader.
+In the 2002 John Bruce case (see question 20), the supplier argued that its price restriction was pro-competitive because it facilitated competition against the incumbent market leader.
 The OFT found that the agreements fell within the chapter I prohibition.
-However, the starting amount of the fine was set at a comparatively low level because the director of the OFT took into account the following special circumstances:
+However, the starting amount of the fine was set at a comparatively low level because the OFT took into account the following special circumstances: